 Davey Shlasko, Founder & Managing Consultant

 Davey is an educator, author and consultant whose passion is facilitating adult learning about, and in the context of, social justice movements.
-Davey’s recent and ongoing work includes consulting with numerous K-12 schools, colleges, and human service providers to improve trans inclusion; co-designing and leading a community-based study group on racial justice organizing in predominantly white, rural areas; co-designing and leading a community-based cross-class dialogue circle with ACT for Social Justice; and serving as a Marta Sotomayor Fellow at Smith College School for Social Work, supporting the school’s ongoing implementation of its intersectional antiracism commitment.
-Davey has authored several chapters in the Teaching for Diversity and Social Justice and Readings for Diversity and Social Justice series, including curricula on classism, ableism, and cissexism (transgender oppression).
-In addition to managing Think Again, Davey teaches as lecturer in Gender & Women’s Studies at University of Wisconsin – Madison and in social theory and trans studies at Smith College School for Social Work.
+Davey’s favorite consulting projects live in the overlap between individual growth and organizational transformation.
+In addition to managing Think Again, Davey has authored several chapters in the Teaching for Diversity and Social Justice and Readings for Diversity and Social Justice series including curricula on classism, ableism, and cissexism (transgender oppression), and also teaches as a lecturer in Gender & Women’s Studies at University of Wisconsin – Madison and in social theory and trans studies at Smith College School for Social Work.
 Davey has an M.Ed. in Social Justice Education from UMass, Amherst, and has been writing and teaching about social justice issues since 2000.
 (Home base: Madison, WI during the school year; Northampton, MA during the summer)

 Romina A. Pacheco

+Check out Romina’s facilitator spotlight on our blog!
 Romina was born and raised in the Caribbean city of Maracay, Venezuela.
-Romina’s early work as an educator focused on teaching English as a Foreign Language and Spanish as a Second Language.
-Romina’s carreer as an educator shifted when she migrated to the United States in her mid-20s, where most of her work has concentrated in teaching Social Justice Education-related courses in institutions of higher education, and facilitating community-based dialogues that address the liberation of People of The Global Majority in all of their intersecting identities.
-More recently Romina has been involved in decolonizing education projects in Jacmel, Haiti, and racial justice organizing efforts in Western Massachusetts.
-Her research interests and publication topics include: Participatory Action Research/Research as Praxis, Critical Multicultural Education, Intergroup Dialogues, and Black/Latina Feminist Theory.
+Her early work as an educator focused on teaching English as a Foreign Language and Spanish as a Second Language.
+In the US, Romina’s work has included teaching social justice-related courses in higher education, and facilitating community-based dialogues that address the liberation of People of The Global Majority in all of their intersecting identities.
+Recently Romina has been involved in decolonizing education projects in Jacmel, Haiti, and racial justice organizing efforts in Western Massachusetts.
+Her research interests and include Participatory Action Research/Research as Praxis, Critical Multicultural Education, Intergroup Dialogues, and Black/Latina Feminist Theory.
 Romina has a Ph.D. from New Mexico State University where she studied Curriculum & Instruction and Women’s Studies, and an M.Ed. in Social Justice Education from UMass, Amherst.
 (Home base: Fairfield, CT)

 Chris is a feminist educator and interdisciplinary social scientist whose work lies at the intersection of public health, gender and sexuality studies, and sociology.
 Chris is an Assistant Professor of Women and Gender Studies at UW, Madison, and holds a PhD in Public Health, a Masters in Public Policy and Administration and a Certificate of Advanced Graduate Studies in Women, Gender and Sexuality Studies from UMass, Amherst.
 Their forthcoming book uses discursive, visual, and ethnographic approaches situated in a critical, feminist research methodology to understand how ways of knowing about teen pregnancy and parenting influence programming and policymaking.
 Chris brings expertise in a wide range of research methods to support assessment aspects of Think Again’s consulting projects.
 (Home base: Madison, WI)

 Bruin Christopher Runyan is a healer, organizer and educator whose work lies in uniting our liberatory visions and kinesthetic practices.
 Bruin’s private practice, Wise Body, holds individuals and couples in a politicized, trauma-informed, anti-pathology, body-based container designed to affirm the brilliant ways his clients have survived and to build them tools to align their practice with their deepest longings.
 Bruin teaches online courses through Wise Body to develop core competencies around recovering from triggers, principled conflict, centered accountability and more.
 Bruin also facilitates group meditation and transformative justice processes both for individuals and organizations.
 Before private practice work, Bruin spent over a decade as a paid organizer, mentoring and supporting young people in racial, economic, gender and disability justice campaigns in their schools and communities.
 Bruin has a B.A. in Community Studies from Earlham College and has studied with Embodiment International, Generative Somatics, Upledger Institute and Turtle Tank.
-Bruin homosteads deep in the woods of Vermont with his partner, small dog, six goats and fifteen chickens, all who teach him deep daily lessons in the embodiment of integrity.
+(Home base: Berkeley, CA)

 Nick Thuot is a White, trans, and non-binary educator and activist committed to dismantling systems of oppression and helping others find ways to enact liberation every day.
 Nick worked in university residence life programs for five years, where they strived to create a home for marginalized students within higher education despite higher education not being created with them in mind.
 Nick values the explicit articulation of self-care/self-love as a way to normalize the ways that justice seekers can remain sustainably engaged in fighting for liberation.
 (Home base: Madison, WI)